Wellesley College is accredited by the New England Commission of Higher Education.

 (781) 425 7785

-Once every ten years, the College undergoes re-accreditation.
-We are now engaged in a period of self-study, and Wellesley’s next accreditation site visit will be on March 10–13, 2019.
+Once every ten years, the College undergoes re-accreditation, and the College's next accreditation visit will come in 2029.

 A copy of the documents describing the school’s accreditation, approval or licensing may be viewed below: